ErnestoAbreu/ErnestoAbreu/README.md

 ## Hi there 👋.
 I'm Ernesto Abreu.

 ### I'm a computer science student of Havana University, ICPC contestant and a junior software developer.
-- 🎓I'm 20 years old and I'm in the second year of my degree.
+- 🎓I'm 21 years old and I'm in the third year of my degree.
 - ❤️Love math and programming.
 - 🌱Interested in backend development.
 - 📫Contact me through my [Email](mailto:ernestoabreup@gmail.com) or [Telegram](https://t.me/Play_Erminuswan).